5 Easy Steps to Avoid the 30% Tax Withholding for Non-US Self Publishers

 EIN versus ITIN

-There are really two ways in which you can reduce your Tax withholding.
-You either get an Individual Tax Identification Number (ITIN) or you get an Employer Identification Number (EIN).
+So, now that we know that you’re eligible, we need to get a particular tax number.
+You can either get an Individual Tax Identification Number (ITIN) or you get an Employer Identification Number (EIN).

 The quick and dirty between the two is that an ITIN takes a LONG time to get and requires lots of steps like filling out forms, paying fees, and visiting U.S. Embassies or consulates.